A beginner’s guide to natural surfactants for DIY skincare and haircare

 Sodium Coco Sulfate

-Sodium coco sulfate is an anionic surfactant that is ECOCERT and BDIH friendly.
-It has a pH of 10-11 and is derived from coconut oil.
-It is a water-soluble surfactant that is sold in solid form.
-It’s usually used in non-soap shampoo bars and/or bar cleaners (syndet bars).
+Sodium coco sulfate is an anionic surfactant derived from coconut oil.
+It’s usually sold in solid form and is commonly used in shampoo bars and other solid cleansers (syndet bars).

 Plantapon® SF